 In 2017, the Governor Jerry Brown signed a 15 bill housing package aimed at addressing the state's housing shortage and high housing costs.
 Senate Bill 2: Building Homes and Jobs Act (SB2) was included in this package and established a \$75 recording fee on real estate documents to increase the supply of houses in California.
-The first year of implementation was geared primarily toward planning funds grants being available for each city and county to plan for the production of housing.
+The first year of implementation is geared primarily toward planning funds grants being available for each city and county to plan for the production of housing.
 Subsequent yearly SB2 allocations will be focused on competitive capital funding that supports housing production.

-Solano County's seven cities and the County unincorporated area were eligible to receive over \$1.5 million in SB2 planning funds during the first round of funding.
-Cities and Counties with a population of 60,000 to 200,000 people were eligible to receive \$310,000 in SB2 planning funds while smaller cities and unincorporated counties of less than 60,000 people are eligible to receive \$160,000.
+Solano County's seven cities and the County unincorporated area are eligible to receive over \$1.5 million in SB2 planning funds during this first round of funding.
+Cities and Counties with a population of 60,000 to 200,000 people are eligible to receive \$310,000 in SB2 planning funds while smaller cities and unincorporated counties of less than 60,000 people are eligible to receive \$160,000.

 STA staff has organized meetings with each of the seven cities and the County to discuss their potential housing production, this funding opportunity and their future PDA implementation status.
 As part of these meetings, STA staff discussed the potential for partnering with the local agency to provide match funding to a small contribution from interested cities/ county agencies to develop a countywide housing production resources and planning tools - the Solano Housing Investment Partnership (SolHIP).
+The levels of contribution from interested member agencies were proposed to be \$5,000 from SB2 funding for smaller agencies and \$10,000 from larger agencies with a total maximum funding match by STA of \$60,000.
 The purpose of SolHIP is for Solano's eight local agencies to partner with the STA to accomplish the following goals: create an inventory of housing sites, examine policy options available for Solano's seven cities and the County (including best practices) that want to provide for more housing options and meet their Regional Housing Needs Assessment (RHNA) targets, identify and examine public and private funding sources, identify catalyst housing sites within Priority Development Areas (PDAs), and develop strategies to move these projects towards development.
-A focus is on housing within each community's PDAs and adjacent to regional transit services (Express Bus, Ferry and Rail).
+A focus would also be on housing within each community's downtowns and adjacent to regional transit services (Express Bus, Ferry and Rail).
 STA and the eight agencies are currently working through funding agreements to begin work on SolHIP.